MitchellGerdisch/pulumi-cloudngfwaws/README.md

 1. Run the following command to update files to use the name of your provider (third-party: use your GitHub organization/username):

     ```bash
-    make prepare NAME=foo REPOSITORY=github.com/pulumi/pulumi-foo
+    make prepare NAME=cloudngfwaws REPOSITORY=github.com/MitchellGerdisch/pulumi-cloudngfwaws
     ```

    This will do the following:
    - rename folders in `provider/cmd` to `pulumi-resource-foo` and `pulumi-tfgen-foo`
    - replace dependencies in `provider/go.mod` to reflect your repository name
-   - find and replace all instances of the boilerplate `xyz` with the `NAME` of your provider.
+   - find and replace all instances of the boilerplate `cloudngfwaws` with the `NAME` of your provider.

    Note for third-party providers:
    - Make sure to set the correct GitHub organization/username in all files referencing your provider as a dependency: